EMBRYOPSIDA Pirani & Prado

-Fossils of Trochodendraceae are known from since the late Cretaceous as Nordenskioldia, more properly Nordenskioeldia, close to Trochodendron (see also Friis et al. 2011).
+Fossils of Trochodendraceae are known from the late Cretaceous (as Nordenskioldia, more properly Nordenskioeldia), which is close to Trochodendron (see also Friis et al. 2011).
 They are widely distributed around the northern hemisphere in the Eocene, and are sometimes at very high latitudes (Crane et al. 1991; Pigg et al. 2001, 2007; Taylor et al. 2009; Harrington et al. 2011).
 However, at least some of these fossils lack a hairpin loop in the seed (Crane et al. 1991, but c.f.
 Doweld 1998c); postgenital fusion of the carpels may not occur.
 Manchester et al. (2020b) placeNordenskioeldia outside of crown-group Trochodendraceae.
-Fossils of both extant genera are kown fossil from the Eocene onwards (Friis et al. 2011 and references).
+Fossils of both extant genera are known from the Eocene onwards (Friis et al. 2011 and references).
 Indeed, recently fossils of crown-group Trochodendraceae have been found in Palaeocene deposits ca 58 Ma from Wyoming - the fossils are Trochodendron infernense and Eotrichion (Manchester et al. 2020b).

-1. Trochodendron Siebold & Zuccarini
+1. Trochodendron aralioides Siebold & Zuccarini

-1/1: Trochodendron aralioides.
+1/1.
 Japan to N. Taiwan (map: red, fossils blue [Japan - N.E.
 Honshu, not in the sea...], Pigg et al. 2001, 2007).
 [Photo - Collection, Inflorescences.]

-Chalcones or dihydrochalcones +; secretory cells +; leaves two-ranked, lamina vernation supervolute, secondary veins palmate, leaf base broad, thin latero-basal flange enveloping axillary bud, lamina with palmate venation; inflorescence axillary, spicate; flowers small, 4-merous; P 4, vascular bundle rudimentary; A equal and opposite P; G , alternate with P, styluli short, spreading, placentation axile; ovules 5-6/carpel, micropyle bistomal, outer integument 3-4 cells across, inner integument ca 2 cells across, parietal tissue 2-3 cells across; testa multiplicative, meso- and endotesta lignified, tegmen two layered; endosperm nuclear; n = 24.
+Deciduous trees; chalcones or dihydrochalcones +; secretory cells +; leaves two-ranked, lamina vernation supervolute, margin serrate, secondary veins palmate, leaf base broad, thin latero-basal flange enveloping axillary bud, lamina with palmate venation; inflorescence axillary, spicate, pendulous; flowers sessile, small, 4-merous; P 4, vascular bundle rudimentary; A equal and opposite P; G , alternate with P, styluli short, spreading, placentation axile; ovules 5-6/carpel, micropyle bistomal, outer integument 3-4 cells across, inner integument ca 2 cells across, parietal tissue 2-3 cells across; testa multiplicative, meso- and endotesta lignified, tegmen two layered; endosperm nuclear/coenocytic, with starch; n = 24.

-1/1: Tetracentron sinense.
-China, Nepal (map: from Hara & Kanai 1964; fossils green, from Grímsson et al. 2008).
+1/1.
+China, Nepal.
+Map: from Hara and Kanai (1964), fossils (green) are from Grímsson et al. (2008).

-Evolution.
-Divergence & Distribution.
+Evolution: Divergence & Distribution.
 Both Trochodendron and Tetracentron were widely distributed in the northern hemisphere is the Caenozoic (Grímsson et al. 2008: Tetracentron; Friis et al. 2011; Manchester et al. 2018b: v. diverse in NW North America ca 50 Ma, 2020b).
 Note that in some fossils assigned to Trochodendron there are paired auricles or foliaceous stipels at the base of the lamina (Pigg et al. 2007).

+Chemistry, Morphology, etc..
 In Tetracentron the petiole becomes round towards the base, and there is a marginal flange that tightly and totally envelops the axillary bud; the base of the petiole is broad and the scar encircles much of the stem.
 In Trochodendron, on the other hand, not only is nodal anatomy variable and the leaves on the adult plant have a narrow petiole and often lack axillary buds, in the young plant the leaves are more similar to those of Tetracentron (Bailey & Nast 1945; Nast & Bailey 1955).
-Although Baranova (1983) described both genera as having laterocytic stomata, Metcalfe and Chalk (1950) described and drew the stomata of Trochodendron as being laterocylic, while the stomata are of Trochodendron are cyclocytic, according to Carlquist (1982)....
+Although Baranova (1983) described both genera as having laterocytic stomata, Metcalfe and Chalk (1950) described and drew the stomata of Trochodendron as being laterocylic, while the stomata of Trochodendron are cyclocytic, according to Carlquist (1982)...

 For inflorescence development in Trochodendron, see Hsu et al. (2016).
 The micropyle of Trochodendron is described as being endostomal in Johri et al. (1992) and Endress and Igersheim (1999), but it looks bistomal in Takhtajan (1991).
 In both genera the adaxial side of the carpel develops greatly as the fruits ripen and so the style becomes basal on the abaxial side of the follicle.

-See Endress (1993) for general information, Aiso et al. (2016) for reaction (tension) wood, Nast and Bailey (1945) for flowers, fruits and summary, Endress (1986b) for floral morphology, Endress (1993) general, Wu et al. (2007) for perianth evolution and Chen et al. (2007) for floral morphology and Pan et al. (1993) for embryology of Tetracentron; Rix and Crane (2007) provide general information about Tetracentron.
+See Endress (1993) for general information, Aiso et al. (2016) for reaction (tension) wood, Nast and Bailey (1945) for flowers, fruits and summary, Endress (1986b) for floral morphology, Wu et al. (2007) for perianth evolution, Erbar (2014) for nectaries, and Chen et al. (2007) for floral morphology and Pan et al. (1993) for embryology of Tetracentron; Rix and Crane (2007) provide general information about Tetracentron.

 Previous Relationships.
 The relationships of the two genera included in Trochodendraceae have been somewhat obscure, although their apparent lack of vessels had long typed them as being primitive angiosperms.
-Endress (1986b) compared the sclereids of Trochodendron and the secretory cells of Tetracentron with the cells secreting ethereal oils in magnoliids, etc., and linked the two genera with Cercidiphyllaceae (Saxifragales) and Eupteleaceae (Ranunculales) in an expanded Trochodendrales (c.f. also Takhtajan 1997 and Thorne 2007 in part).
+Endress (1986b) compared the sclereids of Trochodendron and the secretory cells of Tetracentron with the cells secreting ethereal oils in magnoliids, etc., and linked the two genera with Cercidiphyllaceae (here Saxifragales) and Eupteleaceae (Ranunculales) in an expanded Trochodendrales (c.f. also Takhtajan 1997 and Thorne 2007 in part).
 Kai-yu et al. (1993) suggested that Tetracentron should be put in its own order.